arve0/master/thesis.md

     return score
 ```

 All slide maps was filtered with [@lst:filter-slide-map].
+After the filtering,
+Prizmo [@creaceed_s.p.r.l._prizmo_2015] was used to read the slide maps.
+The
+text output was checked for errors programatically.
+The following was checked:

+- Identifier should be of correct format.
+- Identifier should increment.
+- Patients should be registered with correct slide in database column `TP_nr`.
+- Each patient should have three samples.

 Listing: Filter slide map and keep only text inside circles.